gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

 ```

 Wow that was a lot of copy pasting, but you made it!
 You have used the primary features of Hydra.
 Obviously, this introduction did only scratch the surface and Hydra has many things to explore!
 We at Ory hope that you enjoyed this tutorial and that you're going to give Hydra a try.
 Hydra is not stable yet but we're working hard on getting it there.
 If you encounter bugs, feel free to contact us on [GitHub](https://github.com/ory-am/hydra)!

-If you like what you see, show your love and give the repository a star :)
-It is always nice to know that people use and enjoy the software you wrote.
+*I would like to thank [pathfinderlinden](https://www.flickr.com/photos/pathfinderlinden/7161293044/) for providing the original logo image as cc-by.*